Cumulative proton production in $pd$ collisions: The model

 \subsection{Inelastic rescattering amplitudes}

-We restrict ourselves to the resonant excitation of $\Delta(1232)$ in intermediate states and use the pion exchange model from Ref.~\cite{Dmitriev:1986st}, which describes well the $pp \to n\Delta^{++}$ cross section at beam momenta up to several tens of GeV/c.
+The present study is limited to the resonant excitation of $\Delta(1232)$ in intermediate states and is based on the pion exchange model from Ref.~\cite{Dmitriev:1986st}, which describes well the $pp \to n\Delta^{++}$ cross section at beam momenta up to several tens of GeV/c.
 The $\pi NN$ and $\pi N \Delta$ vertices are described by the following Lagrangians:

 where $f_{\pi NN}=1.008$, $f_{\pi N \Delta}=2.202$, and $m_\pi$ is the pion mass. $\bvec{T}$ is the isospin transition $1/2 \to 3/2$ operator (see Ref.~\cite{Brown:1975di}):

 where $\bvec{t}^{(0)}=(0,0,1), \bvec{t}^{(\pm1)}=\mp\frac{1}{\sqrt{2}}(1,\pm i,0)$ are the eigenvectors of $\hat I^2$ and $\hat I_3$ operators for $I=1$ in the Cartesian basis.